 Sexually, HIV is most often transmitted through unprotected vaginal and anal intercourse.

-Protected or safer sex means using a male or female condom during vaginal and anal intercourse.
-Using condoms can stop HIV from being transmitted from one person to another and protect you from other sexually transmitted infections (although some can be passed via skin to skin contact).
+Protected or safer sex means using a male or internal (female) condom during vaginal and anal intercourse.
+Using condoms can stop HIV from being transmitted from one person to another and protect you from other STI (although some can be passed via skin to skin contact).
 Unprotected sex puts you at risk of exposure to sexually transmitted infections (including a possible risk of re-exposure to HIV), which can put more stress on your immune system.

 Lubricant (lube) can make using condoms feel better.
 Use water-based lube, and check the pharmacy: there are all kinds of lubes out there.
 Don’t use anything that’s oil-based (like hand cream or Vaseline) because condoms can break down with oil.